 International Programs at Columbia Law School

-Columbia's initial forays into international law were launched in the mid-1800s through such luminaries as Francis Lieber, and continued into the 20th century with the efforts of Philip C. Jessup, Wolfgang Friedman, Telford Taylor, and Oscar Schachter, among others.
-Over the past 10 years, Columbia's already rich programs in international and comparative law have expanded dramatically, ensuring that the Law School remains at the forefront of these significant areas of study.
+Columbia's initial forays into international law were launched in the mid-1800s through such luminaries as Francis Lieber, and continued into the 20th century with the efforts of Philip C. Jessup, Wolfgang Friedmann, Telford Taylor, and Oscar Schachter, among others.
+In more recent years, Columbia's already rich programs in international and comparative law have expanded dramatically, ensuring that the Law School remains at the forefront of these significant areas of study.

 Today, Columbia is home to a new generation of international law professors conducting cutting-edge research, and infusing the curriculum with new and innovative scholarship and teaching.